 Matthew Houser’s research is driven by the desire to understand what motivates human behaviors affecting the environment and how information is received and used to shape environmental decision making.
 With a focus on agriculture, he examines how people are responding to climate change in Indiana and beyond.
 His primary goal at the Environmental Resilience Institute (ERI) is to identify environmental policies that would benefit the state and be readily supported by its residents.

 Areas of concern for management include drought, flooding, extreme temperatures, and increased prevalence of disease-carrying ticks and mosquitos.
-To understand Hoosier attitudes toward these threats, he is collaborating with other ERI researchers on the new Hoosier Social-Environmental Survey.
+To understand Hoosier attitudes toward these threats, he is collaborating with other ERI researchers on the new Hoosier Life Survey.
 This project will gather information on the attitudes, priorities, and preferred interventions of people in seven distinct regions across the state: Industrial Northwest, Corn/Soy Belt, the Wabash Valley Towns and Cities, Greater Indianapolis, Whitewater Valley, Ohio River Valley Towns, and the Southern Hill Country.
 The study’s findings will be presented to mayors as well as state policymakers to indicate which climate change mitigation strategies can be both effective and feasible in light of constituent beliefs.

 Houser is also involved in a similar, ongoing survey of farmers in Indiana, Illinois, Ohio, and Michigan as well as a study of flood adaptation among farmers in the Lower Wabash watershed.
 His findings to date indicate that while farmers are generally skeptical of the evidence that humans have contributed to climate change, they are increasingly aware that climate change is occurring and are highly motivated to protect their farms from its impacts.